appinho/SDCND_P2_TrafficSigns/README.md

-# Classifying Traffic Sign with Convolutional Neural Networks
+# Classifying Traffic Signs with a Convolutional Neural Network